Discover Log Shipping: 10 Best Practices

 Q: Is log shipping appropriate for real-time synchronization?

-Q: What happens if a SQL Server Agent job fails?
+Q: What occurs when a SQL Server Agent job is unsuccessful?

 Ans: You can create alerts and notifications to detect and handle job failures.